 The customs document is an invoice, that the Customs Authorities of each country needs to process, to apply the necessary taxes and enforce restrictions.
 You need to choose how you want your Customs Invoice to be processed:

-Custom authorities are especially careful with non-commercial invoices, and make sure that the shipment doesn't in fact contain a hidden sale.
-Do not try to cheat the customs authorities by indicating the wrong type of invoice, or by under-valueing the items sent.
+Customs authorities are especially careful with non-commercial invoices, and make sure that the shipment doesn't in fact contain a hidden sale.
+Do not try to cheat the customs authorities by indicating the wrong type of invoice, or by under-valuing the items sent.

-It is compulsory to complete both the sender and the receiver's Tax ID fields or, in case of a company, the VAT number.
+It is compulsory to complete both the sender and the receiver's Tax ID fields or, in a company's case, the VAT number.
 Without this information, your parcel will be stuck in customs.

-Tax ID = the national identification number, in most countries
+Tax ID = This is the national identification number, in most countries.

 Detailed description of each object in English